Recent News from Octet

 Octet Scientific Selected as Finalist for the W. L. Gore Sustainability Pitch Contest

-The Cleveland-based energy startup will present at the new Gore Innovation Center in San Jose, CA on May 16, 2019
+The Cleveland-based energy startup presented at the new Gore Innovation Center

 Octet Scientific Wins Grant from the Innovation Fund America